mozman/ezdxf/docs/source/addons/openscad.rst

 This add-on is not a complete wrapper around `OpenSCAD`_, if you need such a tool look at the `openpyscad`_ or `pysolid`_ packages at PyPI.

+Not sure if the `openpyscad`_ package is still maintained, the last commit at `github <https://github.com/taxpon/openpyscad>`_ is more than a year old and did not pass CI process! (state June 2022)

 This code snippet shows how to get the :class:`~ezdxf.render.MeshTransformer` object from the basic `openpyscad`_ example: